We've independently reviewed this article to make sure it's as accurate as we can make it.

 For this reason, gas boilers are recommended for medium to large homes.
 Electric fares better in smaller properties, or to provide supplemental heat.

-While gas makes for a powerful supply, it’s difficult to add on to an existing furnace.
+While gas makes for a powerful supply, it’s difficult to add to an existing furnace.
 Electric boilers find a great niche as solutions for heating a home extension, adding underfloor heating, or somewhere like a guest house that only needs heat occasionally.

 Since electric boilers don’t exhaust anything, they’re super easy to install.
 They’re so simple, they can even be hung up on a wall!